 Play to your strengths: How building a targeted offer can spur growth

 Learn how to maximize your firm’s strengths to generate new business.
-Bridgewater Wealth & Financial Management shares its experience launching an initiative focused on the type of client it serves best.
+The Colony Group, LLC shares its experience launching an initiative focused on the type of client it serves best.

 Some firms try to be all things to all investors.
 However, as clients expect more-personalized services, focusing on a specific group can help distinguish your firm and open the door to long-term growth opportunities.
 But how do you capitalize on the right segment?

-Nina Mitchell, senior wealth advisor and partner at Bridgewater Wealth, helped her Washington, D.C.-area firm find a promising answer to this question.
-In October 2016, Bridgewater Wealth launched Her Wealth®, an initiative serving female investors that has quickly become a major source of client referrals and is strengthening the firm’s reputation.
+Nina Mitchell, Principal, Senior Wealth Advisor, and Co-President at The Colony Group, LLC, helped her Washington, D.C.-area firm find a promising answer to this question.
+In October 2016, Colony Group launched Her Wealth®, an initiative serving female investors that has quickly become a major source of client referrals and is strengthening the firm’s reputation.

 - Build on your natural strengths.